0xvestcodes/vcecom/apps/docs/docs/checkout/payment-intent.md

 # Payment Intent

 Payment intents represent a payment request to the payment gateway (Razorpay).
-They are created during checkout and serve as the bridge between the checkout session and actual payment processing.
+They are created during checkout and serve as the bridge between the checkout session and actual payment processing. **Important**: Orders are created only after payment confirmation via webhook, not during payment intent creation.
+Cash on Delivery (COD) orders bypass payment intent creation entirely.

 ## Payment Intent Overview